mtwang0912/OOP-Ray-Tracer/README.md

 # OOP-Ray-Tracer
-Object Orientation Programming: Optical Ray Tracer Simulation The report is available at:
+Object Orientation Programming: Optical Ray Tracer Simulation

+The full report is available at: https://github.com/mtwang0912/OOP-Ray-Tracer/blob/main/02020640_ray.pdf

 # Overview of Achievements
 The project successfully developed a simulation to model the behavior of light rays interacting with optical elements, focusing on spherical aberrations.
 The simulation was capable of: